systemsNinja/ESPTimeCast/README.md

 - **Week Day and Weather Description display** in multiple languages
 - **Persistent Config** stored in LittleFS, with backup/restore system
 - **Status Animations** for WiFi connection, AP mode, time syncing.
+- **Dramatic Countdown** function
+  - **NEW** Scroll count
+  - **NEW** Countdown Schedule - will turn on the countdown during this set schedule.
+If this is turned off it will show all the time.
+- Optional **glucose + trend** display (Nightscout-compatible)
+- **ALL NEW Fun Effects**
+  - **Effects schedule** will turn on the effects during this set schedule.
+If this is turned off it will show all the time.
+  - Effect order can be changed by dragging and dropping
+  - Effects:
+	  - EKG (heat beat)
+	    - Settings: Duration and Speed
+	  - Matrix Effect
+	    - Settings: Duration and Matrix Load (increase/decrease the rain)
+	  - Ping Pong Effect
+	    - Settings: Duration
+	  - Snake
+	    - Settings: Duration
+	  - Knight Rider
+	    - Settings: Duration, Scanner width, Scanner Speed

 - **Advanced Settings** panel with:
   - Custom **Primary/Secondary NTP server** input
   - Display **Day of the Week** toggle (default is on)